sajjadalis/f7-vue-typescript/README.md

 ## UnoCSS

 The presets for UnoCSS are configured inside `vite.config.ts`.
 By default, It's using Preset Wind which is equivalent to Tailwind / Windi CSS.
-For Icons, it's using Metrial Icons, Tabler Icons & Carbon Icons presets.
+For Icons, it's using Material Icons, Tabler Icons & Carbon Icons presets.
 This is the default configuration.
 You can extend it by providing more [presets](https://github.com/unocss/unocss#presets).

 ```ts
 Unocss({